 How many times can I take the Praxis exam?

 There is no limit to how many times you can take the Praxis exam to earn your ASHA certification.
-To verify state licensure requirements, please see the
+To verify state licensure requirements, please see the state-by-state information page.

 Exam results submitted for certification in speech-language pathology must have been obtained no more than 5 years prior to the submission of the certification application.
 Scores older than 5 years are considered expired and cannot be accepted for certification.